wheresrhys/fetch-mock/docs/_usage/configuration.md

 parameters:
   - name: sendAsJson
     default: true
     content: Convert objects into JSON before delivering as stub reponses.
 Can be useful to set to `false` globally if e.g. dealing with a lot of array buffers.
-If `true`, will also add a `content-type: application` header.
+If `true`, will also add a `content-type` header.

 content_markdown: |-
   Many of the options above can be overridden for individual calls to `.mock(matcher, response, options)` by setting as properties on the third parameter, `options`